 The transport manufacturing industry has a good outlook as it emerges from the ashes of the 2008 financial crisis.
 Demand for the industry will revolve around employment opportunities, growing consumer income and expenditure.
 Specifically, automobile companies are experiencing global growth.
 The increased buying power of emerging markets such as Eastern Europe, India, and China represents a growing part of transport manufacturing’s business.
 These areas also present an enormous opportunity for growth in the next decade along with emerging markets where demand is rising for transportation.

 As for commercial aircraft manufacturing, this sector is positioned for growth as air travel worldwide is expected to see double the number of passengers currently in the skies, by 2025.
-However, the positive outlook of the industry will face big hurdles as they deal with increasing government regulations and costs.
+However, the positive outlook for the industry will face big hurdles as they deal with increasing government regulations and costs.
 Also, the success of the economy will have a huge make or break effect on the industry as it correlates with, and relies on, a thriving economy.